PRESIDENT SIGNS BILL TO REDRESS WARTIME WRONG

 Executive Order 9066: Mochida family awaits evacuation bus, May 8, 1942Executive Order 9066: Young Japanese American evacuee and baggage, Spring 1942

 Left: With luggage tags affixed to their clothing—an aid in keeping family units intact during all phases of their forced removal—members of the Mochida family await an evacuation bus, Alameda County (San Francisco Bay area), California, May 8, 1942.
 On the luggage tags was written the family’s designated identification number.
-The family had operated a two-acre nursery and greenhouse in Eden, Alameda County, before their incarceration.
+The family had operated a 2‑acre/0.8 hectare nursery and greenhouse in Eden, Alameda County, before their incarceration.
 Photograph by Dorothea Lange.

-Right: Staring into uncertainty 2-year-old Yuki Okinaga Hayakawa, clutching a tiny purse and an apple with a few bites gone, waits with the family’s allotment of baggage before leaving Union Station in Los Angeles, eventually arriving with her mother at Manzanar War Relocation Center, more than 200 miles away in California’s Owens Valley, which would be her home for the next 3 years.
-Each family member was permitted to take bedding and linens (no mattress), toilet articles, extra clothing, and “essential personal effects,” nothing more; in other words, only what could be carried.
+Right: Staring into uncertainty 2-year-old Yuki Okinaga Hayakawa, clutching a tiny purse and an apple with a few bites gone, waits with the family’s allotment of baggage before leaving Union Station in Los Angeles, eventually arriving with her mother at Manzanar War Relocation Center, more than 200 miles/322 km away in California’s Owens Valley, which would be her home for the next 3 years.
+Each family member was permitted to take bedding and linens (no mattresses), toilet articles, extra clothing, and “essential personal effects,” nothing more; in other words, only what could be carried.
 Photograph by Clem Albers.

 Executive Order 9066: Poster protests summary evacuation order, Spring 1942President Reagan signs Civil Liberties Act of 1988